 It’s all the residual things in the background that probably aren’t being measured that are causing even more chaos in its wake.
 I agree with you.
 It’s having that accountability.
 I love the fact that LinkedIn and other organizations focus as much on the how things were done as what was done.
 We need to be focused on that as leaders.

 [0:29:47] You said something about the carrot and the stick.
-In my mind, as a bit of a spectrum, there are managers that care but are not willing to lean in and have those stretch or challenge conversations.
+In my mind, that’s more of a spectrum.
+There are managers that care but are not willing to lean in and have those stretch or challenge conversations.
 There are other managers that are willing to challenge but who don’t necessarily care.
-Somewhere in the middle of those two in the spectrum are the managers who care about you and are willing to challenge how you’re doing something and give you great feedback.
+Somewhere in the middle of those two in the spectrum are the managers who both care about you and are willing to challenge how you’re doing something and give you great feedback.
 That is the sweet spot.

 [0:30:47] As I tell leaders all the time, if they want people to love them 100% of the time, just sell ice cream.
 That’s the only way you’re going to get people to love you all the time.
 You better have 31 flavors at your disposal.

-[0:31:02] Anyway, the moment you start measuring your success by how other people feel about you, it’s a loss because you cannot control how other people feel about you.
-You can only control the way that you show up with people and whether you have their best interest at heart.
+[0:31:02] Anyway, the moment you start measuring your success by how other people feel about you, it’s a lost cause because you cannot control how other people feel about you.
+You can only control the way that you show up with people and whether you have their best interests at heart.

 [0:31:16] I want to start bringing this in for a landing, but I want to give you a choice right now.
 If there’s one thing that we haven’t talked about that’s so important to you that you think that if we miss talking about this through this conversation, it’s going to be a travesty, what would that one thing be?
 That one lesson to learn.

 [0:31:35] There’s a great book by Kim Scott called, Radical Candor.
 It distills the essence of difficult conversations well.
 It talks about how to put the development and care of another person at the center of what can feel like a fraught and difficult conversation.
-The one thing people should walk away with if they want a greater thesis on the subject is they should walk away and get that book, Radical Candor, and read it.
+If folks want a deeper thesis on this subject, they should walk away and get that book, Radical Candor, and read it.